shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

     -->
     </canvas>
     <aside class="notes">
-        <b>First meaningful paint measures when the primary content of a page is visible, it is not necessarily interactive yet.</b>
+        <b>First meaningful paint measures when the primary content of a page is visible, it is not interactive yet.</b>
-        <b>What we can see is that Stencil is faster than the native implementation.
-How is it possible?</b>
+        <b>What we can see is that Stencil is faster than the native implementation because or prerendering</b>
-        <b>Stencil prerenders every of your application routes with the HTML that your are supposed to see after parsing.</b>
     </aside>
 </section>